Kis-Küküllő County: History

-Kis-Küküllő county came into existence in 1876, when the administrative structure of Transylvania was changed and Küküllő County was split.
-In 1920, by the Treaty of Trianon, the county became part of Romania.
+Kis-Küküllő County came into existence in 1876, when the administrative structure of Transylvania was changed and Küküllő County was split.
+In 1920, by the Treaty of Trianon, the county became part of the Kingdom of Romania.
 After the Second Vienna Award, a little part of the former county became part of Hungary again and was assigned to the recreated Maros-Torda County.
-Its territory lies in the present Romanian counties Mureș (a.o.
-Târnăveni), Alba (the south-west) and Sibiu (the south, a.o.
-Dumbrăveni).
+Its territory lies in the present Romanian counties Mureș (around Târnăveni), Alba (the south-west), and Sibiu (the south, around Dumbrăveni).

 Demographics

 Subdivisions

-In the early 20th century, the subdivisions of Kis-Küküllő county were:
+In the early 20th century, the subdivisions of Kis-Küküllő County were: